-6.3.7 Record Retention
+6.3.7.
+Record Retention

-The distributor shall maintain records of product deliveries to installers for at least 6 months.
+The distributor shall maintain records of product deliveries to installers for a minimum period consisting of the balance of the current year plus one calendar year in paper or electronic format.
+An example of the retention period appears in 5.1.1.1.
 Records shall include the customer order, the drop ticket, and the invoice as well as the product identification information, date of delivery, and unique identification of the delivery vehicle including compartment number.